koryakinp/ann/README.md

 ```
 List<double> output = UseModel(new List<double> { 0.35, 0.45 });
 ```
-`UseModel()` Feeds input values forward only and returns predictions of the model.
+`UseModel()` accepts input values and performs forward-only pass, returns prediction of the model.